RetroC64/retroc64.github.io/docs/graphics.md

 ## Bitmaps

-{{NOTE do}}
+> [!NOTE]
-More to come in the future!
+> More to come in the future!

-Notably the support for converting bitmaps to C64 multicolor bitmap format with proper color handling and dithering modes.
+>
-{{end}}
+> Notably the support for converting bitmaps to C64 multicolor bitmap format with proper color handling and dithering modes.